Olympic Mountains: Climate

-The large number of snowfields and glaciers, reaching down to 1,500 m (5,000 ft) above sea level, is a consequence of the high precipitation.
-There are about 184 glaciers crowning the Olympics peaks.
+The large number of snowfields and glaciers, reaching down to 1,500 m (5,000 ft) above sea level, are a consequence of the high precipitation, northern latitude, and cool moderating climate adjacent to the Pacific Ocean.
+There are about 184 glaciers and permanent ice fields crowning the Olympics peaks.
 The most prominent glaciers are those on Mount Olympus covering approximately 10 sqmi.
-Beyond the Olympic complex are the glaciers of Mount Carrie, the Bailey Range, Mount Christie, and Mount Anderson.
+Beyond the Olympic complex are the glaciers of Mount Carrie and others in the Bailey Range, Mount Christie, Mount Queets, and Mount Anderson, however most of these have experienced significant decrease in both length and mass in recent decades, with several disappearing completely in the driest northeastern portion of the mountains.
+Due to global warming, glaciers in the Olympics are expected to largely disappear by 2070.